imranhsayed/contact-form-7-endpoints/README.md

 # CONTACT FORM 7 ENDPOINT

-> This plugin provides you different endpoints for Contact Form 7 registration using WordPress REST API
+> This plugin provides you different endpoints for Contact Form 7 enquiry form using WordPress REST API

-* :bust_in_silhouette: Register Endpoint
+* :bust_in_silhouette: Enquiry Form Endpoint

 ## Register a new user endpoint:

-When we access the end point on URI: `http://your-domain/wp-json/wp/v2/rae/post/create`, and we pass our 'user_id', 'title' and 'content' in the body using postman, we get the following with a status code:
+When we access the end point on URI: `http://example.com/wp-json/cf7e/v1/enquiry`, and we pass our 'name', 'email', 'subject', 'message' both optionally in query params of the request., we get the following with a status code:
-* New user data is created.
+* 200: Email is sent.
-* Error when fields are empty or if the user with the given id does not have capability to register user
+* 400: Error when fields are empty or if the user with the given id does not have capability to register user
-* Any other error.
+* 404: Any other error.

 ## Getting Started :clipboard: